rmhubbert/go-architecture/README.md

 Unit tests have also been omitted, but you will find some simple end to end tests that can be run to ensure the server is working as intended.
 These tests require one of the projects to be currently running on port 8080.

-Once you have the server running, you can run the e2e tests by running the following command -
+Once you have the server running, you can run the e2e tests by running the following command from this directory.

 ```go
 go test ./...